Unpredicted near-future events might trigger circumstances forcing modern culture's ‘business as usual’ to morph into

 When they brought him home from the hospital I lost my status as the single focus-of-attention of my proud parents.
 In this way he probably saved my life.

-As we got older and Rick became a person to me rather than just 'my little brother', he was completely generous in accepting my apologies for being such an asshole older brother to him when we were kids.
+As we got older and Rick became a person to me rather than just 'my little brother', he was completely generous in accepting my apologies for being such an asshole older brother to him when we were kids together.

-Rick, a world-class sailor, who built a life that most people can only dream of, suddenly died of neck cancer 1 December 2016 in the home of Karen Kresch, my brother Lee's ex-wife.
+Rick, a world-class sailor, built a life that most people can only dream of.
+Then suddenly he died of neck cancer 1 December 2016 in the home of Karen Kresch, my brother Lee's ex-wife.

-In this photo Rick's sailboat 'Regardless' is peacefully anchored in the background at this pristine private coastline in the Sea of Cortez.
+In this photo Rick's sailboat 'Regardless' is peacefully anchored in the background at this pristine private coastline in the Sea of Cortez, Mexico.

 Lee William Callahan